natebragg/ratl/README.md

 ## Syntax

 The syntax of Ratl is somewhat scheme-like.
-The top level is exclusively function definitions, denoted by the keyword `fn`.
+The top level is exclusively function definitions, denoted by the keyword `define`.
 Functions are typed using arrow syntax, and must have a single argument, whose name is given in parentheses.
 The body is an expression.

 Expressions include recalling a variable by name, literal values, and function